 Fun in the Pool

-The Camp CDS swim program is built into the daily schedule of campers in the Garden Group, Ocean Explorers, Weekly Wanderers and Getting the Most Out of Play classes who are reliably toilet trained.
+The Camp CDS swim program is built into the daily schedule of campers in the Garden Group, Ocean Explorers, Weekly Wanderers, Getting the Most Out of Play, Sensory Summer and Storybook Summer classes who are reliably toilet trained.
 Our swim instructors and certified lifeguards teach basic floats, kicks, and arm movements, and build confidence in the water.
 The program combines individual attention with group activity time in the pool.
 Each class combines structured instruction with free play in the pool, and Fridays bring a camper favorite "Fun Fridays" with games, pool noodles, and water toys.

 Our on-campus heated pool is ideal for young swimmers who may or may not have prior swimming experience.
 Low steps lead into the gently sloping pool allowing children to sit in the water, stand comfortably, or venture into deeper water with teacher supervision and assistance as appropriate for their level.
 Private lessons are also available by reservation before or after a camper's day for an additional fee.